kipVk/php-piscine/README.md

 http://programmerblog.net/manipulate-images-work-gd-library-in-php/

 Quit ex05 half way done.
 Not enough time for me to understand this and do it to the end well enough to match the given image.
 To get 0 points I'd rather move onto day07

+# php-d07

+# ex00
+Tyrion.class.php inheriting from Lannister class in test.php file

+# ex01
+Make the Greyjoy function so that test1 prints and test2 gives fatal error.
+Test2 is accessing straight to an attribute of the class Euron, which extends Greyjoy, so making that attribute protected gets it not accessible out of Greyjoy.
+Euron has a proper function to get that value out, so test1 should work.